webexpress-framework/WebExpress/doc/development_guide.md

 }
 ```

-The following attributes are available:
+To provide clarity about the metadata specified in the code above, the following table presents
+the available attributes and their corresponding details for defining jobs:

 |Attribute |Type      |Multiplicity |Optional |Description
 |----------|----------|-------------|---------|------------
 |Job       |String    |1            |No       |Time information about when the job should be executed.
 The parameters have the following meanings: Minute (0 - 59), Hour (0 - 23), Day of the month (1 - 31), Month (1 - 12), Weekday (0 - 6) for (Sunday - Saturday).
 The parameters can consist of single values, comma-separated lists (1, 3, 6, 9, ...), range (from-to) or * for all.

 ## Task model
 Tasks are another form of concurrent code execution.
-In contrast to jobs, tasks are executed ad-hoc (e.g. an export task
+In contrast to jobs, tasks are executed
-that was triggered by the user).
-The result may not be available until a later date.
-However, the web application can still
+ad-hoc (e.g. an export task that was triggered by the user).
+The result may not be available
-be fully used.
-If the result is available, information is usually provided (e.g. by means of a notification).
+until a later date.
+However, the web application can still be fully used.
+If the result is
+available, information is usually provided (e.g. by means of a notification).
+The following
+UML diagram illustrates the relationships and structure involved:

 ```
 ╔WebExpress.Core═══════════════════════════════════════════════════════════════════════╗